oldterns/VileBot/README.md

     http://maven.apache.org/developers/maven-eclipse-codestyle.xml

+and then use it with

-and then using Project > Properties > Java Code Style > Formatter > Enable Project Specific Settings > Import ...
+    Project > Properties > Java Code Style > Formatter > Enable Project Specific Settings > Import ...

 ### Redis